 Reckless driving accidents are different.
 In these cases, the driver does not care about putting others at risk.
-He or she brazenly breaks the law, often driving 20 or 30 miles over the speed limit, weaving in and out of lanes, and even using turning lanes and shoulders to pass other drivers.
+He or she brazenly breaks the law, often driving 20 or 30 miles over the speed limit, weaving in and out of lanes and even uses turning lanes and shoulders to pass other drivers.

-The law considers this kind of willful disregard for others as recklessness, and it is a misdemeanor crime in the state of Illinois.
-In cases where reckless driving results in bodily harm, disfigurement, or disability to others, reckless driving charges may include any or all of the following:
+The law considers this kind of willful disregard for others as recklessness.
+This is a misdemeanor crime in the state of Illinois.
+In cases where reckless driving results in bodily harm, disfigurement or disability to others, reckless driving charges may include any or all of the following:

 But what about the victims of reckless drivers?
 Who pays for their medical bills and their lost time at work?
 What if a person becomes disabled or disfigured because of a reckless driver?
 This is where an experienced car accident lawyer can be a tremendous help.

 The courts weigh the specific circumstances of each individual case to determine whether a driver was acting recklessly.
 These include factors like the time of day the accident occurred and the speed limit.
 The weather conditions at the time (e.g. whether it was raining, whether the roads were icy, etc.) are also taken into consideration.
 Additionally, so are the driver’s familiarity with the area and other factors.

 An experienced attorney who is familiar with state laws regarding reckless driving can help show that the reckless driver in your case knew or should have known that their driving was not safe.
 Additionally, he/she can prove that the reckless driver posed a risk to themselves or others with their driving.

 If You Or Someone You Know Has Been Involved In A Car Accident,